- Car accident settlement timelines all vary due to the variety of factors that influence the time it takes to settle a car accident case.

-It is not uncommon for you to be contacted by an insurance adjuster within a few days of the accident offering to send you a check to “pay your medical bills” and settle your case.
+It is not uncommon for an insurance adjuster to contact you within a few days of an accident.
+They may offer to send you a check to “pay your medical bills” and settle your case.

-Unless your injury and other damages were very small, you may want to be very careful and turn down the offer.
-This is because once you accept the settlement offer, you may not be able to receive more money in the future.
-If you need additional medical care, the at-fault driver and his or her insurance company will no longer be required to pay for it.
-Additionally, you will not have had the chance to know whether you will fully recover from the injury, meaning that you could be leaving a lot of money on the table.
+Unless your injury and damages were minor, you’ll want to be careful and consider turning down the offer.
+This is because once you accept the settlement, you may not be able to receive more money in the future.
+If you need additional medical care, the at-fault driver and the insurance company will no longer be required to pay.
+Additionally, early on, you may not fully understand whether you will completely recover from the injury.
+This could mean leaving a lot of money on the table.

 You can always accept the offer later.
 It is highly unlikely that the offer will be permanently withdrawn.
 In fact, it may be increased.

 If you want to take a chance and settle your case quickly, demand that the insurance company provide a check within a set time.
 Also, explain you will be hiring a lawyer if they do not pay you.
 Generally speaking, our advice is not to settle your case without consulting with an attorney.
 Insurance institute studies have shown that people who hire a personal injury lawyer receive, on average, three-and-a-half times more money—even after the law firm has been paid.